-Rajmund Roman Thierry Polański (born 18 August 1933) is a very famous yet polarizing writer, director, producer, and actor whose own life story is just as fascinating (and depressing) as his films.
+Rajmund Roman Thierry Polański (born 18 August 1933) is a famous director, producer, actor, and convicted sex offender whose own life story is just as fascinating (and depressing) as his films.

 After spending several months under house arrest in Switzerland awaiting extradition to the USA, the Swiss government announced in July 2010 that they were turning down the extradition request after apparently coming across problems with the request and considering "national interests"; he is now free once again.
 In 2015, a second extradition request with the government of Poland was turned down as well, which was appealed until December 2016, when Poland's Supreme Court definitively upheld the Swiss government's verdict, turning down any further attempts to extradite him.

 Polanski remarried in 1989, with French actress Emmanuelle Seigner (who's 33 years younger than him and starred in several of his films).

 - 1957: Morderstwo (A Murderer)

 - 1957: Uśmiech zębiczny (A Toothful Smile)

 - 1957: Rozbijemy zabawę (Break Up The Dance)